Saint-Pol-de-Léon Cathedral: Window "Apparition du Sacré-Cœur" (7)

+This five-light grisaille window dates to the 19th century.
+The depiction of the "Apparition du Sacré-Cœur" appears in the central lancet.
+The artist is not known.

 The "Songe de St-Pol" altar (8 ,9 and 10)

 The altarpiece, dating to the 19th century, is wooden and has bas-reliefs as decoration, that on the left representing the "Dream of Saint Pol" and that on the right "The fisherman discovering the bell".
 To the left of the altar is a plaster statue of Saint Herbot dating to the 20th century and to the right is another plaster statue this depicting Saint Eloi.
 In the centre is a third plaster statue representing Notre-Dame des Sept-Douleurs, this set in part of the wooden altarpiece.
 This also dates to the 20th century.

 The cathedral has in fact 22 altars, partly due to the fact that it serves the seven parishes of Minihy, At one time the number was far higher, and an excess of altars and statues was making it difficult for people to navigate freely around the nave, ambulatory and choir.
 Bishop Jean-Louis Gouyon de Vaudurand issued an edict which had 14 altars removed and forbade the use of 12 others.
 He also had many statues removed.
 The content of many of the 22 altars retained were reduced to plain stone altars.